John Ford Noonan

-John Ford Noonan Jr. (October 7, 1941 – December 16, 2018) was an American actor, playwright, and screenwriter.
-He is best known for his Off-Broadway hit two-hander comedy "A Coupla White Chicks Sitting Around Talking."
-Noonan's first major production was the 1969 play "The Year Boston Won the Pennant"; he continued writing throughout the 1970s, '80s, and '90s, completing more than 30 plays in total.
+John Ford Noonan Jr. (October 7, 1943 – December 16, 2018) was an American actor, playwright, and screenwriter.
+He is best known for his Off-Broadway hit two-hander comedy A Coupla White Chicks Sitting Around Talking.
+Noonan's first major production was the 1969 play The Year Boston Won the Pennant; he continued writing throughout the 1970s, '80s, and '90s, completing more than 30 plays in total.

 Noonan wrote occasionally for television in the 1980s.
 He shared the 1984 Emmy Award for Outstanding Writing for a Drama Series with Tom Fontana and John Masius for an episode of the show St. Elsewhere; he received a second Emmy nomination in 1985 for his TV adaptation of his play Men Need Help.

 Early life

-Noonan was born in Connecticut on Oct.
-7, 1941 to Rita née McGannon, a mathematics teacher, and John Noonan Sr., a jazz musician and doctor of dental surgery.
+Noonan was born in Connecticut to Rita née McGannon, a mathematics teacher, and John Noonan Sr., a jazz musician and doctor of dental surgery.
 Noonan's place of birth has been variously reported as Stamford and Greenwich.

 He received a Bachelor of Arts degree from Brown University in 1964 and a Master of Arts in theater arts from the Carnegie Institute of Technology in 1966.
 After graduating, Noonan briefly taught Latin, English, and history at a high school in Long Island.

 Author

-In 1969, his highly acclaimed Lincoln Center Theater production, The Year Boston Won the Pennant, won an Obie Award, and garnered a Theatre World Award nomination and a Pulitzer Prize nomination.
+In 1969, Noonan's highly acclaimed Lincoln Center Theater production, The Year Boston Won the Pennant, won an Obie Award, and garnered a Theatre World Award nomination and a Pulitzer Prize nomination.
 In the 1970s several of his plays were produced by Joseph Papp at The Public Theatre, including Older People, which won a Drama Desk Award; Rainbows For Sale, which won an Obie Award; Where Do We Go From Here?; Getting Through The Night and All the Sad Protestants.
 The Club Champion’s Widow, starring Maureen Stapleton, was produced at the Robert Lewis Acting Company.
 A Coupla White Chicks Sitting Around Talking was produced at the Astor Place Theatre in New York, it starred Susan Sarandon and Eileen Brennan and ran for more than 800 performances.
 His play, Some Men Need Help, was originally produced in New York City at the 47th Street Theatre; it starred Philip Bosco and Treat Williams.

-Stay Away a Little Closer starring the author's daughter, Jesse Sage Noonan, and When It Comes Early starring Harris Yulin and Kathleen Chalfant were both produced at the Ensemble Studio Theatre in New York City.
+Stay Away a Little Closer, starring the author's daughter, Jesse Sage Noonan, and When It Comes Early, starring Harris Yulin and Kathleen Chalfant, were both produced at the Ensemble Studio Theatre in New York City.

 Noonan wrote over 35 plays and was inducted into the French Society of Composers and Authors in 1989.

-He wrote for TV's Comedy Zone in the early 1980s and St. Elsewhere, for which his episode, The Women, won the 1982 Emmy Award for Outstanding Writing for a Drama Series.
+He wrote for TV's Comedy Zone in the early 1980s and St. Elsewhere, the latter for which he shared a win for the 1984 Emmy Award for Outstanding Writing for a Drama Series. for the episode "The Women".
 His second Emmy nomination was for his TV adaptation of his play Some Men Need Help.